The Science Behind Pizza Addiction And What It Means

 As mentioned earlier, these foods (with the exception of non-diet soda) contain high levels of fats and refined carbs.
-These get digested by our stomach very quickly which also means they get absorbed into the bloodstream equally rapidly as indicated by the glycemic load in the study.4 This process ultimately signals changes to the neurological dopamine reward system, which is incidentally, the same thing that happens to your body during drug or alcohol abuse.
+They also have a high glycemic load (which rapidly raises a person’s blood glucose level after it is eaten) and get digested very quickly.4 This process ultimately signals changes to the neurological dopamine reward system, which is incidentally, the same thing that happens to your body during drug or alcohol abuse.

 If you think about it, the body develops an addiction to alcohol because it contains a concentrated addictive substance called ethanol.
 This is why hard liquors that contain higher concentrations of ethanol are more likely to make someone an alcoholic.
 Similarly, because the concentration of sugar in processed foods is so high, one tends to get more addicted to them.